 What Does Coursera Offer

-Coursera offers online courses, some courses are free, and a number courses at low cost, that offer mobile support and deliver shareable certifications upon completion.
+Coursera offers online courses, some courses are free, and a number of courses at low cost that offer mobile support and deliver shareable certifications upon completion.

 Coursera offers specialized programs based on your chosen field that you can complete at your own pace.
 These online courses will give you real-world applications of your studies and let you master new skills in just a few months.

 Their most attractive Coursera courses, however, would have to be their complete degree courses.
 With these programs, you can earn a full 4-year degree from a top-class university at your own pace 100% online.
 They have over 20-degree programs, such as a Bachelor of Applied Arts and Science from the University of North Texas, a Global Master of Public Health from Imperial College London, or a Master of Data Science at the National Research University Higher School of Economics.

 Coursera also offers Master Track certificates, which separate portions of master’s degree programs into segments, so you can go hands-on with accredited skills that count towards your degree.

 One of Coursera’s strengths is the options for peer interactions.
 Online education typically does not factor in the human interaction side of a physical university.
 Still, Coursera attempts to mitigate that through peer assignments where you and fellow students can collaborate through various options.